RahmaEzzatHassan/Sentiment-analysis/README.md

 The aim of the project is to provide a sentimental analysis and predict the mood of each character at each sentence.
--we used SentimentIntensityAnalyzer which is a class in Natural Language Toolkit (NLTK) library for Python that is used to analyze and determine the sentiment of text data
+-we used SentimentIntensityAnalyzer which is a class in Natural Language Toolkit (NLTK) library for Python that is used to analyze and determine the sentiment of text data.

 **About Data**
 -our dataset is basically a set of columns each one include a specific information in the famous series Rick and Morty as the episode name and a line from that episode with the name of the character that said it.
--our aim is to figure the mood of the character based on the lines of the series by using sentimental analysis **Preprocessing**
+-our aim is to figure the mood of the character based on the lines of the series by using sentimental analysis.

+**Preprocessing**
 1\we started cleaning our data and dropping the null and duplicated values.
 2\we ranked the unique values of the name column.